There’s a little place in Devon called Croyde Bay.

 If you don’t have a car, you can take the train to Barnstaple via Exeter.
 From Barnstaple, you can get the No. 21 bus from Barnstaple to Croyde or you can take a taxi which costs between Â£24 – Â£30.

-Parking in Croyde Bay
+Where to Park in Croyde Bay

 There are a couple of main car parks in the village.
 There’s the Down End Carpark, which is on your right as you enter the village from the Braunton direction.
 Motorbikes park free, and for other vehicles, you can find parking costs here.
 Here you’ll also find Croyde Surf Academy, public toilets and there’s a little cafe to grab a bacon butty or a cup of tea whilst you’re waiting to surf.